 What does your venue offer for schools trips

 Bring science to life with an action-packed educational visit at Winchester Science Centre.
-Get hands-on with the expert science Inspirers in one of six 45-minute curriculum-linked workshops.
+Get hands-on with the expert science Inspirers in one of seven 45-minute curriculum-linked workshops.
 Blast off on a space adventure, get hands-on in a sticky sensory matter workshop or meet some of the residents of the South Downs National Park in marvellous minibeasts.

 And that’s not all!
 Be wowed by a bespoke Planetarium show.
 Take a seat and zoom through the Solar System for an experience you’ll never forget.
 There’s also lots of time to explore the two floors of interactive exhibits.
 Climb into a massive guitar, experience the acoustics of a sonic rocket and blast off on an out-of-this-world journey through Explorer:Space.